Bib build guide - V2

 Parts

 Assuming the drive shows up, drag and drop the bib_xxx.uf2 (where xxx is a version number) onto the drive.
-It should upload the software, and after a second, the main knob will flash white and then glow a dim red.
+It should upload the software, and after a second, the main knob will flash white and then glow dimly (the colour will depend on what mode your Bib was last in).
 That's a good sign! that means your Bib is working!

 Assuming all seems well, disconnect it from your PC, carefully connect it to your eurorack system (the power cable can be fitted either way), and - Happy bibbing!